Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 Create a quantum circuit
 ########################

-This guide shows how to initialize a quantum circuit.
+This guide shows you how to create a quantum circuit.

 There are two ways to create a :class:`~.QuantumCircuit` object:

-* Specifying the number of qubits and bits.
+1. Specifying the number of qubits and classical bits.
-* Creating :class:`~.QuantumRegister`\ s and :class:`~.ClassicalRegister`\ s.
+2. Creating :class:`~.QuantumRegister`\ s and :class:`~.ClassicalRegister`\ s and use the registers to initialize a :class:`~.QuantumCircuit`

-Create from number of qubits and bits
+Specifying the number of qubits and classical bits
 =====================================

-In order to create a :class:`~.QuantumCircuit` by only specifying the number of bits and qubits, you need to follow these steps.
+You can create a :class:`~.QuantumCircuit` by only specifying the number of qubits and classical bits.
+For example:

 .. testcode::